shanmugs/node-grok-v2/README.md

 # node-grok

+Regular expression template library inspired by logstash grok filter module, with a patch.
+(Upgrade oniguruma to fix security vulnerabilities and allow usage with newer versions of node) cloned from https://github.com/sreuter/node-grok/tree/patch-1 to make it work with nodejs 12 version

 This library is inspired by logstash grok filter but it's not a port of it.

 More details about usage and implementation here https://memz.co/parsing-log-files-node-js-regex-grok/